THE PI BEHAVIORAL ASSESSMENT VS.

 Theory vs. Empirical Structure

-The PI Behavioral Assessment is theory-driven, built on established psychological frameworks around behavioural drives.
+The PI Behavioral Assessment is theory-driven, built on established psychological frameworks around motivational drives.
 The FFM, on the other hand, is empirically derived, meaning it was created by analysing patterns in personality descriptors rather than from a single underlying theory.

 Predictive Power in Work Contexts